DuckWeb for Students

 Order a Transcript

-If you have attended UO since Fall 1986, you can order your transcript on DuckWeb.
+If you have attended UO since Fall 1986, order your transcript on DuckWeb.
 To order a transcript, log into DuckWeb, select Student Menu > Grades & Transcripts Menu, select "Unofficial Transcripts" and then select "Undergraduate" or "Graduate" from the drop-down list.
 Then click "Display Transcript".

 If your last term at the UO was prior to Fall Term 1986, see "Students Attending in Terms Only Prior to Fall Term 1986".